 Sensorial exercises develop skills in thinking, judging, concentrating, comparing and sequencing.
 As the child works with the Montessori materials, they also develop new vocabulary relating to the activities and experience.
 The child learns to separate and classify forms, colours, textures, tastes and smells.
 This helps the child with skills needed later for reading, writing and Mathematics.

 The cultural education is to help the child develop his/her own personality, adapt to his/her own culture, and become an independent, useful member of his/her society.

 Montessori cultural materials provide individual activities, which helps the child to acquire knowledge in the areas of cultural awareness and appreciation, biology (botany and zoology), geography, history and science.

 The Montessori Practical Life is the first in the series of Montessori education in Montessori schools.
 The child learns skills for daily practical living.
 Such preschool activities provide the foundation for coordination of movement, independence and a sense of order, concentration, and a care for himself/herself and the environment.

 The process of learning the Montessori Practical Life skills is divided into clear isolated progressive steps.
 Without much verbal explanations, the child observes the well-defined and calculated movements and catches on with accurate imitation.

 The Montessori-Language Curriculum is quite different from a traditional preschool curriculum.
-Here the child learns the sounds of letters in a systematic, progressive way and then blend the letters to form a word.
+Here the child learns the sounds of letters in a systematic, progressive way and then blends the letters to form a word.
 Every word is identifiable with an object so the child can feel, understand and match the abstract word to a concrete object.

 The Montessori-Mathematics Curriculum is very practical and hands-on.
 The system incorporates the fundamental philosophy of learning through the manipulation of concrete materials before moving on to abstract concepts.